essex-lab/ProtoMS/doc/.man/protoms.rst

   lambdaladder temperature float float

 is one of the commands required to proceed with a simulation including both temperature and :math:`\lambda` replica exchange, where ``float`` is each of the temperature values where a :math:`\lambda` ladder is to be placed.
 All temperature values must be among those included after the ``temperaturere`` keyword.
 In principle, the number of lambda ladders can be as high as the number of temperatures in temperaturere.
-The number of cores must be calculated based on the number of :math:`\lambda` ladders and temperature ladders, as well as :math:`\lambda` and temperature values per ladder, takind into account the cores shared by each :math:`\lambda` ladder with each temperature ladder.
+The number of cores must be calculated based on the number of :math:`\lambda` ladders and temperature ladders, as well as :math:`\lambda` and temperature values per ladder, taking into account the cores shared by each :math:`\lambda` ladder with each temperature ladder.

 As an example::